Seton High School (Cincinnati, Ohio)

 Seton High School is a parochial all-female, college-preparatory high school in the Price Hill neighborhood of Cincinnati, Ohio, USA.

 History

 Seton was founded as Mount St. Vincent Academy in 1854.
 It was also known as Cedar Grove.
 With the arrival of Elder High School's girls' department, Cedar Grove was renamed in honor of Elizabeth Ann Seton on September 12, 1927.

 Academics

 Seton High school serves girls from 9th to 12th grade.
+Seton offers many clubs, and classes.
+People can access which classes there are by going through the pathways they have.

 Athletics

 As a member of the Girls' Greater Catholic League, Seton teams have won numerous league, district, regional and state championships in 12 varsity sports: